-Mom and Dad, as you focus on your children, don’t forget about yourself!
+Mom and Dad, as you focus on your children, don’t forget about yourself.
 Keep your posture good as well as ensuring your chin doesn’t pull in.
 These allow for the most flattering images.

 Rest assured I’ll be watching all of you and will definitely do my best to let you know if I see something out of place or looking off.

 A quick but important note: If the weather turns out warmer/cooler than you anticipated when putting together outfits, please adjust what everyone is wearing.
 Doing a session when it's sweltering and kids are over dressed is never fun.
-Likewise, if a cold front comes through unexpectedly (which we have to admit, is no surprise for SD weather), please put sweaters on your children - I can't photoshop out goose bumps and blue lips.
+Likewise, if a cold front comes through unexpectedly (which we have to admit, is no surprise for SD weather), please put sweaters on your children - I can not photoshop out goose bumps and blue lips.
 And if you/your kids are miserable, it will show in the images.
 I cannot fix that, so pleaseeeeee dress appropriately for the weather.
 I will most likely cut sessions short if I think the kids are too cold/overheated.

 In case of rain/snow/high wind…

 Rain: I will be watching the radar all day.
 If it doesn't rain, but is cloudy, I allow one reschedule.
 If the second day is cloudy with no rain, we will have to shoot without full sun.
 If it does/is forecasted to rain, I will be in touch that day.
 It will then be your discretion if you want to “wait it out” or reschedule.
 If we wait it out, I will wait until 1 hour before the session to make the final decision (2 if you are driving from out of town).

 Wind: It’s known to be windy around our area, so shooting in the wind is often times a must (and it makes for amazing images).
 But anything 20mph+ I would reschedule for.